 Corporate culture and employee well-being are of growing importance for organizations according to recent research.
 University of Warwick researchers recently tested the theory that happiness relates to productivity and found that those who are happy at work are 12 percent more productive.
 In addition, the Organisation for Economic Co-operation and Development (OECD) reported evidence that “long work hours may impair personal health, jeopardize safety, and increase stress.”

 Insurance agencies where leadership leaves after a merger or acquisition may rely on top producers to continue maintaining or increasing business.
-In some cases, commissions are decreased to meet goals, and producers who have no equity in their book of business or stock in the organization will have their incomes jeopardized.
+In some cases, commissions are decreased to meet goals, and producers who have no equity interest in their book of business or stock in the organization will have their incomes jeopardized.
 Ensuring you work for an organization that offers congenial corporate culture and leadership you can trust is imperative to your well-being and success.

 When you are happy at work, you will be more productive, which impacts your financial future.
 If you question whether your corporate culture is a fit, consider your top priorities and compare them to your agency’s.
 Here is a sample: